dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 It took me quite a while to realize what I should do for this challenge.
 Looking back at the source code for the bug bounty website, I noticed a NodeJS route for `/contributing` page.

-Unfortunately, we cannot access that page on the online instance, as we can’t log in as an admin (i.e., `don`), but we can browse our local instance!
+Unfortunately, we cannot access that page on the online instance, as we can't log in as an admin (i.e., `don`), but we can browse our local instance!

 In the `contributing` view, we found the following message: